Opportunities for individuals and sporting organisations to receive funding through Sport Australia.

 Council provides financial assistance to local not-for-profit organisations to support them in delivering projects that will provide a broad benefit to communities across the Southern Downs Region.
 Funding is capped at $5,000 per applicant with Round 2 opens from the 1st Feb.

 Council are committed to supporting local and regional initiatives that provide opportunities for residents to access and participate in a wide range of recreational, cultural, environmental, community and economic development projects and activities.
-Community groups are invited to make application for funding and assistance (up to $5,000 per application) via Council’s Community Grants Program.
+Community groups are invited to make application for funding and assistance via Council’s Community Grants Program.
 Applications are received throughout the year and are assessed quarterly, with closing dates being the last working day of January, April, July and October.

 Central Highlands Regional Council

 Provide assistance to local community group/organisations making positive contributions to the quality of life in the local government area.
 Up to $5,000 for organisations providing organised sport and recreation activities.
-Applications open mid July 2022.
+Applications close 5pm, 28 February 2023.